X-CASH-official/.github/CONTRIBUTING.md

 > This is not mandatory but highly recommended for every project you are working on.

 Please sign your commits when you are pushing new changes to your branch.
-You can follow a tutorial [**here**](https://help.github.com/en/github/authenticating-to-github/signing-commits)
+You can follow a tutorial [**here**](https://help.github.com/en/github/authenticating-to-github/signing-commits).

-When you sign your Git commit, you can prove that the code you submitted came from you and wasn't altered while you were transferring it.
+When you sign your commit, you can prove that the code you submitted came from you and wasn't altered while you were transferring it.
 You also can prove that you submitted the code and not someone else.

 ### Writing Comprehensive Commits

 > These guidelines are based on the Angular Convention [commit guideline](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)

 Please use the following guidelines to format all your commit.
-This helps the maintaners quickly gathering what the commit relates, and bring some readibility to the overall project:
+This helps the maintaners quickly gathering what the commit relates to, and bring some readibility to the overall project:

 ```txt
 <type>: <subject>